PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 So feature 2 is much more influential in Jake's rating than feature 1 is.

-We are going to have these feature weights for all our users and by convention we call the resulting matrix, *P*:
+We are going to have these feature weights for all our users and, again, by convention we call the resulting matrix, *P*: